4 Sources

 1

 .
-Last month, the company announced it was the first to mass-produce and ship HBM4 products, and plans to provide HBM4E samples to clients in the second half2
+The company said it was the first to mass-produce and ship HBM4 products and plans to provide HBM4E samples to clients in the second half of the year.
+Samsung is reportedly negotiating prices of about $700 per unit for its HBM4 AI memory chips2

 .Related Stories

-.Samsung emphasized its unique position as "the industry's only semiconductor company offering a total AI solution spanning memory, logic, foundry and advanced packaging," showcasing its full suite of products and solutions that enable customers to design and build groundbreaking AI systems
+.Samsung emphasized its unique position as "the industry's only semiconductor company offering a total AI solution spanning memory, logic, foundry and advanced packaging," showcasing its comprehensive AI computing technologies and capabilities at the GTC conference

 Navi